-Asia Today: Beijing tests food markets after 7 new cases
+Asia Today: Beijing shuts food market after 7 new cases

-BEIJING (AP) — City authorities are moving quickly to stem a new outbreak of COVID-19 in Beijing after the discovery of seven cases in the past two days.
+BEIJING (AP) — Beijing closed the city’s largest wholesale food market Saturday after the discovery of seven cases of the new coronavirus in the previous two days.

+The Xinfadi market, which has 4,000 tenants, will be disinfected after workers tested positive and the virus was found in the environment, the official Xinhua News Agency said.

-The National Health Commission said that six cases were confirmed on Friday.
-The first case was reported the previous day.
+The National Health Commission said that six new cases were confirmed in Beijing on Friday.
+Another case was reported Thursday.
 They are the first locally transmitted cases in the Chinese capital in more than 50 days.

+Attention focused on the market after the discovery of the first three cases.
+Two of the infected people had been to the market, and the third worked with one of them at a meat research institute, according to Chinese media reports.

-Chinese media said at least two of the infected people had visited a wholesale market dealing in fresh food.
-Authorities said all workers at the Xinfadi market were being tested for the coronavirus and also ordered the testing of food and environmental samples from all the city’s wholesale food markets.
+City officials said late Friday that all the workers were being tested for the coronavirus.
+They also ordered the testing of food and environmental samples from all the city’s wholesale food markets.

+A sign outside one market building Friday read, “This building is urgently closed.”
+Police and guards restricted entry to the parking area.
+Workers, many in red market jackets and caps, could be seen standing in line outdoors as buses pulled in.

-Earlier, the city said it would delay the planned reopening of school on Monday for first to third graders in primary school because of the new cases.
+Authorities are moving quickly to stem a new outbreak.
+They have delayed the planned reopening of school on Monday for first to third graders in primary school and suspended sports events.

-The Health Commission said that five imported cases were reported elsewhere in China in the last 24 hours, bringing the daily total to 11 and the nationwide cumulative total to 83,075.
+The National Health Commission said that five imported cases were reported elsewhere in China in the last 24 hours, bringing the daily total to 11 and the nationwide cumulative total to 83,075.
 The death toll remained unchanged at 4,634.

 In other developments in the Asia-Pacific region: